AngadSethi/vue-stream-markdown/docs/config/previewers.md

 ## html

-- **Type:** `boolean | Component | undefined`
+- **Type:** `boolean | Component | undefined` (within `components` object)
-- **Default:** `true` (HTML previewer enabled)
+- **Default:** `true` (HTML previewer enabled when `previewers` is `true`)

 Controls the HTML previewer for HTML code blocks.
+This option must be specified within the `components` object.
 When set to `true`, the default HTML previewer is used, which renders HTML content in a sandboxed iframe.
 When set to `false`, the previewer is disabled and only the code is shown.
 When set to a Vue component, that component is used as the custom previewer.

 The default HTML previewer renders HTML content in a sandboxed iframe with `allow-scripts` and `allow-same-origin` permissions, allowing the HTML to execute JavaScript while maintaining security isolation.
 The iframe automatically adjusts its height based on the content.